OHDSI/CdmAtlasCutover/README.md

 ## Dependencies

-CdmAtlasCutover depends on the OHDSI DatabaseConnector and SqlRender packages as well as the StringR package.
+CdmAtlasCutover depends on the OHDSI DatabaseConnector and SqlRender packages as well as the StringR and HTTR packages from CRAN.

 ## Getting Started